greena13/redux-and-the-rest/README.md

 ### Many-to-Many relationships

 The `hasAndBelongsToMany` resource option is used to define many-to-many relationships.
-It behaves and accepts the same arguments as `belongsTo`, but correctly maintains an array of foreign keys on items of the current resource, rather than a single id.
+It behaves and accepts the same arguments as `belongsTo`, but correctly maintains an *array* of foreign keys on items of the resource being defined, rather than a single id.
+For example, if each user item has an `addressId` with a singular value, use `belongsTo`, however if a user item has an `addressesId` with an array if address ids, use `hasAndBelongsToMany`.

 ## Connecting to React